 A lifestyle change is an initial step, especially the drop in serum testosterone levels is not dramatic.
 Lifestyle change includes exercising, a good and balanced diet, stopping smoking and decreasing alcohol intake.
 Exercise is a well known and proven way to increase testosterone levels.
 Fat tissue is a storage unit for testosterone hormone.
 The more fat there is in the body content, the more is stored instead of being used.
 Exercise increases the availability of testosterone and reverses the symptoms of the syndrome.
 In diet, most nuts contain essential fatty acids for production.
 High sugar content does not increase men’s power but actually might even decrease it.
 A healthy diet especially an organic diet without preservatives is essential to regain functions.

 The second step is medical therapy.
 This is reserved for patients with significantly low serum testosterone levels and to those whose symptoms don’t improve with conservative measures.
 Testosterone replacement therapy means giving testosterone through injections, pills or dermally.
 This can decrease the symptoms very quickly, but then the symptoms will come back after cessation of the medications.
 In modern medicine, the aim is to avoid life-long testosterone replacement.
 Medical therapy aimed at increasing the production of the hormone in a patient’s own body and increasing the efficacy of the hormones.
 Therefore, I can’t emphasize enough, how important it is that testosterone replacement should only be managed by trained doctors and people should not use exogenous supplements without a doctor’s advice and control.
 Here is what happens if a man takes extra testosterone replacement: there is a control mechanism ( a feed-back system) to promote or suppress testicles to produce testosterone according to the circulating hormone level.
 If the sensors measure that there is enough testosterone, the system will suppress the testicles and already decreased production will diminish more.
+There are experts who can help and many other medical options, so why not try these out and get help.
 Once the circulating hormone is used up by the body the testosterone levels will drop even more than the initial level requiring higher doses of replacement.

 If you feel tired and depressed, putting on weight while losing muscle mass, lack of energy and experience decreased sexual desire and performance, please feel free to contact us.
 You do not need to live with such disturbing symptoms.
 With a team effort of andrologists, endocrinologists, dietitians we can make you enjoy life better and live a healthier life.